rr-retroroot/emulationstation-de/USERGUIDE.md

 If you accidentally refused ES-DE the folder access, you can fix this by opening _System Preferences_, selecting _Security & Privacy_ and within the GUI choose _Files and Folders_.
 The option you need to enable is _Documents Folder_ under _EmulationStation Desktop Edition_.

+By default files and directories starting with a dot are hidden on macOS, so to show the .emulationstation directory in your home directory you need to enable hidden files in Finder.
+You do this using the keyboard combination Shift + Command + . (a dot).

 A minor annoyance is that macOS creates metadata files starting with ._ in the filename when placing game/ROM files on some filesystem types such as exFAT.
 This means that you will see double entries inside ES-DE for all such games.
 To hide these extra files, the option _Show hidden files and folders (requires restart)_ in the _Other settings_ menu can be set to disabled.

 Another problem on macOS 11 Big Sur (and possibly older OS versions) is that when connecting a Sony DualShock 4 controller either via Bluetooth or using a USB cable, two separate controller devices are registered in parallel.
 This is a bug in either macOS or the DualShock driver and it makes it seem as if ES-DE is registering double button presses when actually two separate controller devices are generating identical input.
 A workaround if using Bluetooth mode is to plug in the USB cable just after connecting the controller, wait a second or two and then remove the cable again.
 This will remove the cabled device, leaving only the Bluetooth device active.
 Another workaround is to enable the setting _Only accept input from first controller_ in the ES-DE input device settings.
 The reason why this bug may not be visible in some other games and applications is that ES-DE enables and auto-configures all connected controllers.
 The issue appears to be resolved in macOS Monterey.

+## Specific notes for Steam Deck

+As the Steam Deck is essentially a Linux desktop computer with a custom user interface, there is really not much specifically to consider when running ES-DE compared to any other Linux-based operating system.
+There is a specific AppImage available for the Steam Deck though that is recommended to use, as a number of settings will be tuned for the best possible experience on this device.

+Another approach is to install ES-DE using [EmuDeck](https://www.emudeck.com) which will automatically download the latest Steam Deck release.

+For Flatpak releases of some emulators you may need to give extra permissions to be able to launch games placed on external devices such as a memory card.
+This is the case for instance for melonDS and RPCS3.
+The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
+The option you need to enable is _All system files_ in the _Filesystem_ section.

 ## Specific notes for Raspberry Pi